Why a Pre-Mediation Report Changes the First Mediation Session

 What a Pre-Mediation Report Is

-A pre-mediation report is a structured summary generated after both parties complete a guided preparation process.
+A pre-mediation report is a structured summary generated after parties complete a guided preparation process.
 It organizes what the parties shared into a clear and neutral format for the mediator.

 The report is designed to support mediator preparation.
 It does not evaluate truth, assign blame, or recommend outcomes.